 Defines the value (or minimum/maximum value) of a resource at a relative point in time.

-Specific sub-types exist for each allowed data type for a Resource.
+Specific subtypes exist for each allowed data type for a Resource.
 These replace the variant type value field with one of concrete data type.